 - Copper also releases trace copper in food and drink.

-- Excessive copper in body can lead to health problems like nausea, liver damage.
+- Excessive copper in the body can lead to health problems like nausea and liver damage.

 5. cast Iron – enameled cast iron

-Cast iron pans has high heat retention, means once hot – maintains temperature for longer period – Ideal for frying.
+Cast iron pans have high heat retention, which means once hot, they maintain temperature for a longer period – Ideal for frying.

 Pros

-- Versatile – can be used on all type of cooktops, including open fire like campfire.
+- Versatile – can be used on all types of cooktops, including open fires like campfires.

 - Cast iron pans are affordable & durable.